anandavii/employeeMgmtAutoamtion/README.md

 - Automatic triggers on `push` and `pull_request` is added for automatic workflow runs.

 ## Next Steps
-- Add more test cases for additional workflows, such as logout and dashboard verification.
+- Add more test cases for additional workflows, such as dashboard verification.
 - Create page objects for additional pages (e.g., Dashboard, Employee List).
 - Implement reusable fixtures for common setup and teardown logic.
 - Explore integrating test reporting tools for better insights.